lorin/things-that-will-eventually-bite-you/README.md

 The obvious ones are CPU, memory, and disk space, but there are others.

-### Out of file descriptors
+### Out of inodes

-You can run out of file descriptors if you create too many files.
+You can run out of inodes if you create too many files.
 On Linux, the resulting error message is, confusingly, "No space left on device".

 ## Category: incorrect time calculations